kejne/kejne/README.md

 ### 🏗️ **Platform Engineering** at **WirelessCar**
 Building up an IDP (Internal Developer Platform), focusing heavily on CNCF and DX!
-Hopefully it will also include some open source contributions 👌

 ## 🧑‍🔧 Services
 - Team mentorships - Focus on Lean, DevOps, taking ownership & cloud architecture